Fabiomorais87/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 ### Content Set Personalization

 Content Sets can have variations driven by Liferay DXP's Personalization engine.
 After you create a Content Set, if you have at least one User Segment created, you can create a personalized experience of the Content Set for that Segment.
-To learn to harness the power of experience personalization for Content Sets, see [Content Set Personalization](../../site-building/personalizing-site-experience/experience-personalization/personalizing-collections.md#content-set-personalization). <!--To learn how to use/extract the full power/potential of experience personalization for Content Sets, see ... -->
+To learn how to use the power of experience personalization for Content Sets, see [Content Set Personalization](../../site-building/personalizing-site-experience/experience-personalization/personalizing-collections.md#content-set-personalization).

 ### Converting Asset Publisher Configurations to Content Sets